Meet Timothy Hart

 Professional and Community Activities

-In terms of service to the community, during the 2019-2020 school year, Hart was appointed to Boca Ciega High School’s Pirate Athletes’ Hall of Fame committee.
-Last year, he also continued his work as co-event director for the Weedon Island Preserve parkrun, which is a free volunteer-organized 5K run, jog or walk that takes place in local parks throughout the world every Saturday morning.
-The Weedon Island Preserve parkrun is one of only four parkruns in the state of Florida and only one of a few dozen in the U.S.
+In terms of service to the community, during the 2022-2023 school year, Hart continued his volunteer work with Boca Ciega High School’s Pirate Athletes’ Hall of Fame organization.
+He also continued coordinating Weedon Island Preserve’s parkrun, a free volunteer-organized 5K run, jog or walk that takes place in local parks around the world every Saturday morning.
+Weedon Island Preserve parkrun is one of only five parkruns in the state of Florida and only one of about 50 in the U.S.

 Honors and Awards